The Untouchable Tour: Synopsis

+Reception

 Shawn Costa of MassLive praised the show, writing that "performing for a near-capacity crowd, Trainor put on a high-energy show".
 The tour was ranked sixth on MTV News' list of "16 Concert Tours You Absolutely Can't Miss This Summer".
 Billboard's William Goodman gave the show a positive review, describing it as an ode to Trainor's friends and family.
 Lauren Craddock from the same magazine was also favorable, writing that Trainor "packed the house with immense energy and self confidence, engaging with her fans throughout the show".
-Entertainment Weekly's Kevin O'Donnell gave the show a mixed review, writing that it is "flawlessly executed" but "a little too rooted in Vaudevillian clichés".
+Entertainment Weeklys Kevin O'Donnell gave the show a mixed review, writing that it is "flawlessly executed" but "a little too rooted in Vaudevillian clichés".

+Attendance figures were reported for some dates of The Untouchable Tour.
+The shows at the Chelsea Ballroom on July 20, 2016, and the Greek Theatre two days later were sold out.

 Set list

-Set list for the July 22, 2016, show.
+The following set list is from the concert held on July 16, 2016, in Seattle.
+It does not represent all concerts for the duration of the tour.